 __WASHINGTON — Sixty percent of Americans oppose the U.S. war in Iraq, the highest number since polling on the subject began with the commencement of the war in March 2003, according to poll results and trends released Wednesday.
 (CNN)

 The body is the next part of an article which follows the introduction.
 The second paragraph expounds upon the lead.
 You are to write about the why and the who.
 Why is the event newsworthy, why should it be read about and why should anybody care about it.
 Who is it about?
 If the event is about a famous person, this para assumes more significance.
 If it is about someone important then you need to give his/her background, what post they held and their achievements if need be.

-Later after establishing what happened, who did it and why it’s important and who all are involved and their significance, you can go further into the event adding more details if needed.
+Later after establishing what happened, who did it and why it’s important and who all is involved and their significance, you can go further into the event adding more details if needed.
 In my experience as a journalist, I have seen many write a good lead and then lose steam by the time they reach the body.
 Remember, the body can be several paragraphs long.
 Take a look at this link which talks about the problem of midlife eating disorders

 The body is five paragraphs long and tells the bulk of the story effectively.
 End it well, make an impact.

 The conclusion, is as the name suggests, the final part of the article.
 End your article with a summary of the facts and answers to any questions that the article may have raised.
 If it is a crime story and the police have not yet reported that the crime has been solved, end with a discussion of the ongoing police investigation and explain further, if more information is needed, what the police are seeking to learn and what can bring the case to a conclusion.